EV Charger Red Light Flashing: Causes & Easy Fixes

 • Leakage current detected as a safety risk

-When this happens, the charger immediately stops charging to avoid electric shock or system damage.
+When this happens the Electric Vehicle charger immediately stops Electric Vehicle charging to avoid shock or system damage.

-If none of the above issues apply, the fault may be internal.
+If none of the issues apply the fault may be internal.

 • Wiring issue